isaacs/st/README.md

   gzip: true, // default: compresses the response with gzip compression
-  gzip: false, // does not compress the response, even if client accepts gzip })
+  gzip: false, // does not compress the response, even if client accepts gzip

+  cors: false, // default: static assets not accessible from other domains
+  cors: true, // static assets can be accessed from any domain })

 // with bare node.js